Glargod/LTPE/README.md

 ## Acknowledgments

-Inspired by survival intuition, bio-inspired exploration, and the humble practice of quietly asking the universe for guidance when the path is darkest.
+Inspired by survival intuition, bio-inspired exploration, and the humble practice of quietly consulting something larger than immediate data when the path is most uncertain.

 ---

 *"The giant is awake.
 The universe is mysterious… and it’s helping."*

 Built with curiosity and respect for the unknown.